OpenDataDSL/website/src/pages/features/ai-assistants.md

 					<li>"My power data feed failed yesterday—what happened and how do I backfill the missing data?"</li>
 				</ul>
 				<p>The Operations Assistant transforms platform management from reactive troubleshooting to proactive workflow design, ensuring your data pipelines run smoothly and issues are caught before they impact trading decisions.</p>
+		        <a href="/features/ai-conversations-operations">View real user conversations with the operations assistant</a>
 			</div>
 			<div className="blue_item">
 				<h4>Code Assistant</h4>